Blog

 Trumpian pacifist protectionism will not promote freedom.
 It will only give Putin time to build a stronger military force and pave the way for more wars.

-I tend to agree with you, that Harris’ expression is pretty good, though not perfect.
+I tend to agree with him, that Harris’ expression is pretty good, though not perfect.

 The criticism that was raised against her statements concerns what she did not say: that she favors altruism and regards rights as a myth.
 We know from other data that she holds these bad premises.
 But we have to distinguish a statement that, on its face, upholds the right values, such as “freedom” and “the rule of law,” but does not say anything about mysticism, altruism, and collectivism, from a statement that voices support for those three basic evils but claims to be able to speak of things like “freedom.”